 If you have questions about how to keep a 1 year old busy on a plane, refer to THIS POST.
 Be on the lookout for a new post soon about tips for keeping a 2 year old occupied.

-That is definitely something to research and consider as well before traveling.
+COVID rules are something to research and consider as well before traveling.
+You always want to be respectful of the laws when you visit another country.
 Research the mask-wearing, occupancy, and gathering rules for the place you are wanting to visit BEFORE you book.
 Make sure you are completely comfortable with what they are enforcing/not enforcing before you go.

 Like I said previously, luckily the freedom of travel is still available to us.
 Just please be smart and vigilant while traveling.
 Remember to not only protect yourself, but also others around you!
 It is important that we all continue to wear our masks, wash our hands often, and practice social distancing while at the airport and on the plane so that this freedom is not taken from us.